ifountoul/SSA2py/README.md

 - `cd SSA2py`
 - `conda env create -f environment.yml`
 - `conda activate SSA2PY`
+-  Create the events directory (Events Dir) and the traveltimes directory (Traveltimes/Save) declared in the configuration file
 - `python3 SSA2py.py --download`
 - `python3 SSA2py.py` **(Everything OK?
 Ready to go!)**

 ### Prerequisites
 - Install conda
 - To use GPU install the cudatoolkit throught anaconda.
 Please check the CUDA and NVIDIA driver versions.
+- Make sure that you have conda-forge in your channels (`conda config --show channels`).
+You can add it by executing `conda config --add channels conda-forge`.
+- If you install SSA2py on a brand new system install the C and C++ compilers before installing Anaconda.

 To learn more about using SSA2py, follow our [guide here](https://ssa2py.readthedocs.io/en/latest/) or see the [examples](https://ssa2py.readthedocs.io/en/latest/applications.html).

+## Systems

 ## Community